UAW, GM leaders have a deal to end strike, now workers will decide

 These proposals could have changed or been dropped in the final days of the talks.

-If the deal is approved by the workers, the union will next begin negotiations with Ford Motor Co or Fiat Chrysler Automobiles, covering many of the same issues regarding healthcare costs, job security and the use of temporary workers.
-The UAW previously agreed to temporary contract extensions with both automakers while it focussed on GM.
+If the deal is approved by the workers, the union will next begin negotiations with Ford Motor Co or Fiat Chrysler Automobiles NV (FCA), covering many of the same issues.
+The UAW previously agreed to temporary contract extensions with both automakers while it focused on GM.

-A successful ratification is not a sure thing as workers during the 2015 talks initially rejected a deal with FCA before eventually approving a deal that had been tweaked after further negotiations.
+A successful ratification is not a sure thing as workers during the 2015 talks initially rejected a deal with FCA before eventually approving a revised offer.

 SHARING THE REWARDS